 (2) Details of the annual equity grant we make to directors are set out under Director Compensation below.
-For the purposes of this table, we valued these stock awards at the \$13.90 closing price per share of our class A common stock on their date of grant, consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718.
+For the purposes of this table, we valued these stock awards at the \$13.90 closing price per share of our

 No Outstanding Equity Awards at December 31, 2017.
 At December 31, 2017, none of our named executive officers held outstanding stock options to purchase shares of our class A or B common stock (or common stock of our parent companies), or held any equity incentive awards for such shares.